Portosystemic shunts in animals

-Congenital portosystemic shunts (PSS) is a hereditary condition in dogs and cats, its frequency varying depending on the breed.
-The shunts found mainly in small dog breeds such as Shih Tzus, Tibetan Spaniels, Miniature Schnauzers and Yorkshire Terriers, and in cats such as Persians, British Shorthairs, Himalayans, and mixed breeds are usually extrahepatic (outside the liver), while the shunts found in large dog breeds such as Irish Wolfhounds and Labrador Retrievers tend to be intrahepatic (inside the liver).

-Acquired PSS is uncommon and is found in dogs and cats with liver disease such as cirrhosis causing portal hypertension, which is high blood pressure in the portal vein.
+Portosystemic shunts are a type of vascular abnormality that causes blood to be emptied into the circulation, without passing through the liver.
+This prevents the liver from detoxifying the blood.
+The condition may be either congenital or acquired.

+Classification

+Portosystemic shunts are either congenital or acquired and some will be categorised as being either extraheptic or intraheptic.

+Aetiology

+Intrahepatic shunts are caused by patent ductus venosus.
+The aetiology of extrahepatic shunts is complex and poorly understood.

 Symptoms

+All forms of portosystemic shunts produce various neurological, gastrointestinal, and urinary symptoms.

 Symptoms of congenital PSS usually appear by six months of age and include failure to gain weight, vomiting, and signs of hepatic encephalopathy (a condition where toxins normally removed by the liver accumulate in the blood and impair the function of brain cells) such as seizures, depression, tremors, drooling, and head pressing.
 Urate bladder stones may form because of increased amounts of uric acid in circulation and excreted by the kidneys.

+Neurological symptoms include ataxia and seizure.

+Risk factors

+Irish Wolfhounds are predisposed to the condition with a digenic inheritance.

+Extrahepatic shunts are more common in toy breeds whilst intrahepatic shunts are more common in large breeds.

 Pathology

 Congenital PSS is caused by an anomaly in fetal liver circulatory system development.
 Normally, blood from the placenta bypasses the liver and goes into circulation via the ductus venosus, a blood vessel found in the fetus.
 A failure of the ductus venosus to close causes an intrahepatic shunt.
 On the other hand extrahepatic shunts usually result from a developmental abnormality of the vitelline veins, which connect the portal vein to the caudal vena cava.
 Thus in the juvenile and adult animal with PSS, blood from the intestines only partly goes through the liver, and the rest mixes into general circulation.
 Toxins such as ammonia are not cleared by the liver.
 Most commonly, extrahepatic shunts are found connecting the portal vein or left gastric vein to the caudal vena cava.

 Congenital shunts are usually solitary.
-Acquired shunts are usually multiple, and are caused by portal hypertension in humans or in dogs with liver disease.
+Acquired shunts are usually multiple, and are caused by portal hypertension in dogs with liver disease.
 This is most commonly seen in older dogs with cirrhosis, but may also be seen in younger dogs with liver fibrosis caused by lobular dissecting hepatitis.